Towards Foundations of Categorical Cybernetics: Para

+Actegories (note the intentional spelling change) are a vertical categorification of monoid actions.
 For the purposes of this paper, $\Ma$ is to be thought of as a category of \emph{parameters} and $-\action-$ as a \emph{parametrisation operation}.
 From the structure of an $\Ma$-actegory then, we can produce a category of $\Ma$-parametrised morphisms in $\Ca$: